Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Warp Range Chance"			"15.0"

 			// The Mutant Tank's rock switches places with the Mutant Tank when it breaks.
-			// Note: The Tank may get stuck when teleported to where the rock breaks.
+			// Note: The Tank will not teleport in narrow areas.
 			// Note: This does not need "Ability Enabled" or "Warp Hit" to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --